Rowadz/Erela/docs/README.md

 <img src="https://raw.githubusercontent.com/MohammedAl-Rowad/Erela/master/docs/imgs/erela-quick-start.png">

-Select genrating an APP then type the path with the name for it, erela cli now will generate the following application
+Select generating an APP then type the path with the name for it, erela cli now will generate the following application

 <details>